 Our board of directors has undertaken a review of the independence of each of our directors.
 Based on information provided by each director concerning his background, employment, and affiliations, our board of directors has determined that Messrs.
-Chandna, Donovan, Eschenbach, Goetz, Robel and Warmenhoven do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the listing standards of the New York Stock Exchange.
+Chandna, Donovan, Eschenbach, Goetz, Robel, Meresman and Warmenhoven do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the listing standards of the New York Stock Exchange.
 In making these determinations, our board of directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our common stock by each non-employee director and the transactions involving them described in the section titled "Certain Relationships and Related Party Transactions."

-Since the beginning of our last fiscal year, through our channel partners, we have sold an aggregate of \$4.6 million of products and services to AT&T in arm's length transactions.
-In addition, since the beginning of our last fiscal year, we have purchased an aggregate of approximately \$244,000 of VMware products and services from a VMware authorized reseller in arm's length transactions.
+Since the beginning of our last fiscal year, we have sold an aggregate of approximately \$16.7 million and \$1.6 million of products and services to AT&T Inc. ("AT&T") and VMware, Inc. ("VMware"), respectively, in arm's length transactions.
+In addition, since the beginning of our last fiscal year, we have purchased an aggregate of approximately \$87,500 and \$838,000 of AT&T and VMware products and services, respectively, in arm's length transactions.
 We entered into these commercial dealings in the ordinary course of our business.
 In making the determinations as to which members of our board of directors are independent, our board of directors considered the fact that Mr. Donovan, one of our directors, is an executive officer of AT&T, and that Mr. Eschenbach, one of our directors, is an executive officer of VMware.
-In reviewing this relationship, our board of directors determined this relationship does not impede the ability of Mr. Donovan or Mr. Eschenbach to act independently on our behalf and on behalf of our stockholders.
+In reviewing this relationship, our board of directors determined these relationships do not impede the ability of Mr. Donovan or Mr. Eschenbach to act independently on our behalf and on behalf of our stockholders.